Mental Health Courses

 What Does a Mental Health Worker Do?

-A mental health worker is responsible for providing support and assistance to people with mental illness.
+A mental health worker is responsible for providing support and assistance to people with mental health conditions.
 Mental health workers may also provide support to family members and carers.
-They help people to understand their illness, cope with symptoms, and make positive lifestyle changes.
+They help people to understand their condition, cope with symptoms, and make positive lifestyle changes.

 Mental health workers may also be responsible for providing education and training to other professionals, as well as the general public.